The City of Port St. Joe Code Enforcement Officer is responsible for the enforcement of all City

 Commercial collection is performed several times per week depending on the needs of the customer.

-Further information on commercial service may be obtained by contacting Waste Pro at (850)229-7717.
+Further information on commercial service may be obtained by contacting BCC at 850-238-3609.

 The City also provides roadside collection of yard debris these items may not be mixed with household

 garbage and must meet the requirements of City Ordinance 415

 .
 All other items placed for collection will require